yanivyacoby/harvard-cs290/_events/sample_raw_event.md

 * Read and answer questions about [Read The Fear of Publicly Not Knowing](https://medium.com/bucknell-hci/the-fear-of-publicly-not-knowing-239e1b7a39f3)

 **In Class:**
-* Introductions
+* Meet cohort
 * What is research?
 What skills are necessary to do research?
+What is this seminar about?
-* A brief guide to Harvard and chat with G2s
+* A brief guide to Harvard, and chat with G2s